wsnavely/didfail_aws/README.md

 cd ~/pythonrunner/phase1/didfail_aws
 ~/pythonrunner/phase1/didfail_aws$ python phase1.py output ~/apk_samples/BOOKS_AND_REFERENCE/joansoft.dailybible.apk
 ```
 Some sample APKs are included in `~/apk_samples`.
-For large runs, output should be written to ephemeral storage, as the root volume on these VMs is very small.
+For large runs, ensure the directory you are writing to has enough space to hold the output.
+The root volumes on these VMs often are too small for the task.

 ## Phase 2
 Phase 2 involves correlating the output from Phase 1 to construct tainted flows between applications.
 This repository currently only has code for automating phase 1.